How to Make a Request

 - Videophone Additional Information Request Form – the CAP Videophone Additional Information Request Form provides the CAP staff with information about the customers essential job functions and technical environment to ensure that the correct videophone is received.

-- Personal Assistant Information Form – any request submitted to CAP for a personal assistant must be accompanied by a completed Personal Assistant Information Form.
+- Travel Reimbursement for Personal Assistant Form – any request submitted to CAP for travel reimbursement for a personal assistant must be accompanied by this completed form.

 - Telework Agreement – customers requesting a laptop computer, printer, fax maching, scanner, or all-in-one machine for their telework location must provide the CAP staff with a copy of their accepted Telework Agreement which states that they are teleworking “as a form of reasonable accommodation.”